Aju2426/Print-Stars-Patterns/README.md

 # Print-Stars-Patterns

-# print * in the following pattern
+Python code for printing Stars (*) in the different patterns.